Skip to main content

 • Rx PCN (the Processor Control Number further narrows the claim to the specific insurance)

-• Insurance companies are best equipped to confirm your medication coverage.
+• Your insurance is best equipped to confirm your medication coverage.

 • Ask your insurance questions, such as: